-Population explosion in the XX century.
+- Population explosion in the XX century.
 Reasons and causes of this explosion.
 Demographic transition.
-Links between demographic explosion and social, political and environmental problems;
+Links between demographic explosion and social, political and environmental problems; - Environmental indicators.
+Pressure-State-Response scheme and its modifications.
+Use of indicators for description of various environmental issues.
+Consumption and technology factors;